Tourism in Andaman and Nicobar Islands relates to the journey in one of the seven union territories of India.

-Andaman and Nicobar has approximately 86 percent of forest area of its total land.
+Andaman and Nicobar have approximately 86 percent of the forest area of its total land.
 The forests constitute an integral wing of the natural resource of Andaman and Nicobar and it houses 96 Sanctuaries and 9 National Parks.

 The primary sanctuaries that form a part of the natural resources of Andaman and Nicobar islands are Narcondum Hornbill Sanctuary, which protects hornbills; Mahatma Gandhi Marine National Park, which features a large variety of aquatic creatures; Nicobar Pigeon Sanctuary; South Sentinel Island Sanctuary, offering giant robber crabs; and North Reef Sanctuary, which is principally dedicated to the nurturing of a variety of water birds.

 So, let’s see the five best places in Andaman & Nicobar Islands:

 1. Ross Island